 Earbuds are headphones with small silicon tips that nestle in your ear canal.
 In wireless models, they typically connect via a single cable that hangs behind the neck.
 Wireless earbuds are great general-purpose headphones; they’re the least expensive choice, they’re small, and in most cases, they make music sound great.

 Connected by a band that goes over the head, over-the-ear wireless headphones are traditional hi-fi style headphones with larger speakers that cover the entire ear.
-These models deliver a premium audio experience, but their weight makes them a bad candidate for high-motion activity like working out.
+These models deliver a premium audio experience, but their weight makes them a bad candidate for a high-motion activity like working out.
 If you want wireless headphones strictly for music listening, or if you don’t expect to exercise while wearing them, a set of over-the-ear wireless headphones is ideal.

 So-called “true wireless” headphones are usually sold as two earbuds that wirelessly communicate with an audio source and each other.
 They’re called “true wireless” because no wires are needed to connect the earbuds.
 True wireless headphones are expensive, although prices are expected to drop as their unique form factor becomes more mainstream.